casper-ecosystem/hello-world/README.md

 ```

 ### Compile smart contracts
-Compile Wasm files that will be used to deploy the session code.
+Compile WebAssembly (Wasm) files that will be used to deploy the session code.
 ```bash
 make build-contract
 ```